forestgrape/coronavirus/index.md

 Remark: The following pieces of evidence are 'in work'.

 * In humid and warm temperature environments (above 30 degrees), there are no known events of a step increase in death numbers.
 [Chan](#chan) shows that warm temperatures of 33 Celsius and high relative don't yield a much faster rate of inactivation; temperatures over 38 degrees do induce a much faster inactivation [11].
-A possible explanation why in humid conditions around 33 degrees there no super-spreading events observed is: In humid enviroments, organic particles act as condensation nuclei and therefore loose their dry form.
+A possible explanation why in humid conditions around 33 degrees there no super-spreading events observed is: In humid environments, organic particles act as condensation nuclei and therefore loose their dry form.
 So viruses "find" themselves within aerosols.
 In this case, an aerosol like spreading pattern with no super-spreading events would be expected.

 * The initial animal to human of  Sars-Cov-2 occurred in a setting of cold outside temperature and therefore dry indoor air, namely likely in the Wuhan Sea Food market.
 Pictures of the market suggest that the market is partly indoor and therefore likely heated.
 Similar transmission settings from animal to human have been likely the case for Sars-Cov-1 [citation to be added] and MERS (probably indoor camel riding arena) animal to human jumps.